 - Set positive intentions with your kids.

-- Teach your kids simple mindfulness techniques.
+- Teach your kids mindfulness techniques, such as journaling and breathing.

 APRIL 21, 2020